 VoIP stands for voice over internet protocol and is a device that uses the internet instead of wires, to provide outstanding telephone services.
 In turn, this gives you greater mobility, interoperability, and even connectivity.
 This type of phone system is connected to an IP system, which uses a local area network, also known as the internet.

-To put things into perspective, most traditional phone lines use the PSTN network, which is physical wires that can transfer sound to different telephone lines.
+To put things into perspective, most traditional phone lines use the PSTN network, which is a physical wire that can transfer sound to different telephone lines.
 The special thing about the VoIP system is that it can convert phone signals into digital signals, which are then transferred across the internet and turned into audio.
 This type of system can allow users to make phone calls and receive phone calls, from any mobile device, business phone line, or landline.

 VoIP phone systems offer key features such as: